-Aurelia Stacoma (Confederated Tribes of Warm Springs) talks about relationship to the Columbia River.
+Aurelia Stacona (Confederated Tribes of Warm Springs) talks about her relationship to the Columbia River.

 Bio: Aurelia was a Warm Springs elder.
 Throughout her life she has been a dancer and beadworker, and has attended pow-wows nationally.
 She also opened up a church and ran a 12-step program on the Warm Springs reservation.
 She passed away in 2019, three years after the interview was conducted.